 Rice cookers are inexpensive home appliances.
 Facing a boil-over situation over and over can cause you to lose your temper as the taste of your dishes.

-Sometimes, it is worth it to buy a new rice cooker or replace the old one.
+Sometimes, buying a new rice cooker or replacing the old one is worth it.